 Career Benefits

 While training, the incorporation of written medical communication into the assessment and accreditation system recognizes the significance of written medical communication.
 A majority of medical specialty assessments entail a written component where candidates must write brief text within a short period of time.
-A good deal of international professional specialty qualifications includes a mini-thesis, which demands elements of fundamental research techniques and manuscript preparation.
+A good deal of international professional specialty qualifications include a mini-thesis, which demands elements of fundamental research techniques and manuscript preparation.

 The major reason for many professionals to start medical writing is to meet the specific job requirements set by employers, i.e., medical institutions or universities.
 This involves the first appointment to an educational position, confirmation or renewal of that appointment, promotion to a higher-level position, and granting of tenure.